openvinotoolkit/model_server/docs/DeveloperGuide.md

 Use OpenVINO Model Server build image because it installs the necessary tools.

-1. Add the ENTRYPOINT line in Dockerfile.centos to:
+1. Add the ENTRYPOINT line in Dockerfile.centos to :
 	```
 	ENTRYPOINT ["/bin/bash", "-c", "sleep 3600; echo 'Server started on port'; sleep 100000"]
 	```

-2. Build the project in debug mode:
+2. Build the project in debug mode :
 	```
 	make docker_build BAZEL_BUILD_TYPE=dbg
 	```